 The Plan's financial assets and liabilities recorded at fair value have been categorized into three levels based on a fair value hierarchy.
 In Level I, the fair value of assets and liabilities is determined by reference to quoted prices in active markets for identical assets and liabilities.
 In Level II, determination of the fair value of assets and liabilities includes valuations using inputs, other than quoted prices, for which all significant inputs are observable, directly or indirectly.
 This category includes fair value determined using valuation techniques, such as option pricing models and extrapolation using observable inputs.
-In Level III, determination of the fair value of assets and liabilities is based on inputs that are not readily observable and are significant to the overall fair value measurement.
-There were no Level II or Level III investments or transfers between levels in 2015 or 2014.
+In Level III, determination of the fair value of assets and liabilities includes value measurement.
+There were no Level II or Level III investments or transfers between levels in 2017 or 2016.